Letter to Sigeweard

-The Letter to Sigeweard, also known Libellus de Veteri Testamento et Novo ('A short book on the Old and New Testament'), by Ælfric of Eynsham (d. c.
+The Letter to Sigeweard, also known as Libellus de Veteri Testamento et Novo ('A short book on the Old and New Testament') (written c.
+10056), by Ælfric of Eynsham (d. c.
 1010), is, in the words of Hugh Magennis, 'the earliest extended discussion of the Bible, considered as a whole, in a western vernacular language and is one of the major discussions of the Bible in medieval English'.